coolbole/ArcBruTile/README.md

 Get in contact with other ArcBruTile users/developers, go to [http://arcbrutile.slack.com](http://arcbrutile.slack.com)

 **News**

 12-06-2016: Added IsHowChina map.
 Use 'Add Tms service -> IsHowChina' or available as menu option in ArcBruTile 0.8 release

-11-06-2016: Added Taobao, AutoNavi Satellite and IsHowChina map.
+11-06-2016: Added Taobao and AutoNavi Satellite.
 Available in ArcBruTile 0.8 release.

 06-06-2016: Added Yandex maps (streets, satellite, hybrid).
 Available in ArcBruTile 0.8 release.